Sineware/prolinux-2/README.md

 TARGET_DEVICE is a postmarketOS device string.
 Currently only "simple" devices are supported (ones that produce a flashable image, not android sparse images. i.e. pine64-pinephone).

 Cross-compiling is not supported, arm64 targets must be built on arm64 devices.
-You probably want at least 64GB of free disk space.
+You need at least 64GB of free disk space.

 ### QEMU (tablet-x64uefi testing)